Mar 10, 2025

 There are three main steps for CSPs to obtain FedRAMP or JAB-PATO or ATO certification once they have been pre-authorized:

-Document: the compliance process starts with a CSP categorizing its services in accordance with NIST's publication: FIPS-199, into low, moderate or high impact.
+Document: The compliance process starts with a CSP categorizing its services in accordance with NIST's publication: FIPS-199, into low, moderate or high impact.
 CSPs are then required to produce a System Security Plan (SSP) that describes how it meets the required controls as defined by NIST SP 800-53.

-Asses: a third-party assessment organization (3PAO) designs and conducts a security assessment plan to test the CSP's security controls.
+Asses: A third-party assessment organization (3PAO) designs and conducts a security assessment plan to test the CSP's security controls.
 The CSP then creates a Plan of Actions & Milestones (POA&M) based on the assessment's findings

-Authorize: the agency or agencies intending to use the CSP's services review the 3PAO's security assessment report and approve the potential risk associated with the system and grant either an ATO or JAB P-ATO.
-Companies are then listed in the FedRAMP Marketplace as authorized vendors
+Authorize: The agency or agencies intending to use the CSP's services review the 3PAO's security assessment report and approve the potential risk associated with the system and grant either an ATO or JAB P-ATO.
+Companies are then listed in the FedRAMP Marketplace as authorized vendors.

 Managing FedRAMP and FISMA Compliance